JasonLocklin/Dissertation/SA/Methods.md

 analysis of a typical trial is presented graphically in figure
 \ref{fig_Saccade}.

-Individual trials were then removed from the analysis if the data was not of sufficient quality to calculate a reliable first-saccade length.
-These criteria and parameters were determined by plotting randomly selected trials from the data-set and comparing the algorithm's selections with manual judgment.
+Only trials with sufficiently clear initial saccade and at most one corrective saccade were used to calculate eye movement results, and were included based on the following criteria:
-Trials were removed if there was more total displacement during fixations than identified saccades (which occurred when large but slow velocity drifts occurred during fixations).
-They were also removed when there were more than two saccades in the short window of a trial (3 or more saccades in a single trial usually indicated erratic eye movements).
-Trials were also dropped if they appeared to contain no saccades, or if a lack of eye position data from the tracker resulted in large gaps or a low overall number of samples (which can result from blinking).
-As a result, approximately half (56\%) of trials proved usable in the analysis.
+Trials were required to include more total displacement during identified saccades than fixations (elimiating trials with large drift during fixations).
+They were also required to contain at least one and at most two saccades in the short window of a trial (3 or more saccades in a single trial usually indicated erratic eye movement recording --often due to partial pupil occlusion).
+Trials with temporal gaps in samples, which occur durring blinks or large head movements, were not included.
+This stringent criteria resulted in an inclusion rate of approximately half (56\%), but provides input for further analysis free from potential bias by equipment or behavioral artifacts unrelated to the adaptation procedure.

 \begin{figure}[p]
 \centering